microsoft/BotFramework-WebChat/README.md

 For full customizability, you can use React to recompose components of Web Chat.

 To install the production build from NPM, run `npm install botframework-webchat`.
+See our [version notes](#version-notes) on how to select a version.

 <!-- prettier-ignore-start -->
 ```js